 INGL 5010.
-PERSPECTIVES ON TEACHING ENGLISH AS A SECOND LANGUAGE.
+PERSPECTIVES OF TEACHING ENGLISH AS A SECOND LANGUAGE.
 Three credit hours.
 Three hours of lecture per week.
 Prerequisite: authorization of the Director of the Department.
+Co-requisite: EDPE 4245 or authorization of the Director of the Department.

 Historical overview of language teaching methods from grammar-translation to the most recent approaches; students will develop applications for teaching English as a second language.